Need a Dog Bite Attorney in Illinois? Here’s What You Should Know

 - Loss of consortium.

 Note that recovery in dog bite cases varies depending on the facts of the case and the severity of the victim’s injuries.
-Consult with an experienced Gurnee dog bite lawyer to learn more about the types and amount of damages that you can collect.
+Consult with an experienced Gurnee personal injury lawyer to learn more about the types and amount of damages that you can collect for your injury claim.

 Steps To Take Following A Dog Bite Injury In Illinois